 Monaco Top Cars Collection Museum

-There are around a hundred classic cars to see inside that will interest any budding petrol head.
+There are around a 70 classic cars to see inside that will interest any budding petrol head.
 Headline vehicles include the rally prepared Citroen DS3 driven by Sebastien Loeb, a 1929 Bugatti Type 35 and a cute Renault owned and driven by Princess Grace (Grace Kelly).
 There is also an excellent array enormous 60s and 70s Cadillac’s, as well as some more modern racing and sports cars.
 However, my favourite is the ultra-cool white Lamborghini Countach with its scissor doors.

-If you really want to feel like a local then the sophisticated Larvotto beach is a must, its free to visit and there is handy subterranean parking right behind.
+If you really want to feel like a local then the sophisticated Larvotto beach is a must, it’s free to visit and there is handy subterranean parking right behind.

-The water here is clear, small fish swim freely around you as you swim and there is a net to prevent any unwanted evil jellyfish from visiting.
-The beach is made from tiny fragments of shells, so there is danger of a sandy sandwich nightmare.
+The water here is clear, small fish swim freely around you as you swim and there is a net to prevent any unwanted jellyfish from visiting.
+The beach is made from tiny fragments of shells, so there is no danger of a sandy sandwich nightmare.
 After a dip in the Mediterranean you can use one of the many beach showers to rinse off all that stingy salt.